karolyleo/karolyleo/README.md

 ### Hi there 👋
 Hey, I'm Leo (aka karolyleo).
 I'm a fullstack developer who's all about math and functional programming.
-I'm a computer science student in Texas and a reserve army soldier.
-When I'm not coding, I'm always looking for new and exciting ways to push the limits and make an impact.
+I'm a computer science student in Texas and an army soldier.
+When I'm not coding, I'm always looking for new and exciting ways to push the limits and let my creativity roam free.
 Let's geek out together!

 - 🚀 Launching new projects into space.
 Projects taken off:
    - Interactive Weather Map